Yotuel Romero

 On December 12, 2009, Orishas held their final concert as a group in Zurich, Switzerland.
 After that, each member of the group went their separate ways to work on solo albums.

-In January 2020, alongside Orishas and Beatriz Luengo, he released Ojalá pase, in which Luengo performs the exact chorus of the song Ojalá, by Silvio Rodríguez.
-This sparked significant controversy with Silvio, and ultimately, the song was removed from all platforms.
+In January 2020, along with Orishas and Beatriz Luengo, he released "Ojalá pase," in which Luengo sings exactly the chorus of the song "Ojalá," by Silvio Rodríguez.
+This generated significant controversy with Silvio, and ultimately the song was removed from all platforms.

-Yotuel himself was the target of insults from the Cuban government, which labeled him a "jinetero" due to his relationship with Spanish singer Beatriz Luengo.
+Yotuel himself was the target of insults from the Cuban government, which labeled him a "Jinetero" due to his relationship with Spanish singer Beatriz Luengo.